How to set up your law firm’s processes and systems

 Creating effective external client processes

-Once you’ve mapped out your internal operations and workflows, it’s time to look outwards.
-While you may have already interacted with clients regularly throughout your career, setting up formal processes for client intake, invoicing, and communication are important for a good client experience.
+Sure, you may have already interacted with clients regularly throughout your career.
+But setting up formal law firm processes for tasks like client intake, invoicing, and communication can lead to a better client experience.

 Consider questions like:

 • When in the intake process should we talk about fees?
-After or before prescreening?

-• When should I send invoices?
+• When should I send invoices to clients?

-And, part of creating external client processes is being open to feedback and constant iteration.
+Part of creating external client processes is being open to feedback and constant iteration.
 For example, perhaps you’ll start by charging an hourly rate, then move to charging flat fees as you get a better understanding of your clients and matters.
 Or you could start offering communication through different channels as the desire for it arises.

 Selecting the right software